Book a Demo

 Air quality tops the list alongside other factors like cleanliness and furniture adjustability, and working to improve any of the categories included in the chart can go a long way in improving the overall comfort of building occupants.
 Among these potential improvements are increasing natural light, installing comfortable, adjustable furniture, optimizing cleaning routines, and, of course, air quality monitoring.

-4 IAQ and Environmental Parameters To Monitor To Ensure Building Comfort
+4 IAQ and Environmental Parameters to Monitor to Ensure Workplace Wellness and Building Comfort

 When it comes to indoor air quality monitoring, we have many potential parameters we can choose to measure.
-So, what parameters are top priority for ensuring building comfort?
+So, what parameters are top priority for ensuring building comfort and workplace wellness?

 TVOC

-Volatile organic compounds (VOCs) have implications for both physiological impacts and occupant perceptions of comfort.
-Exposure to VOCs, which can originate from building materials, furniture, flooring, and cleaners, can irritate the eyes, nose, and throat, as well as causing headaches and more serious long-term effects.
+Volatile organic compounds (VOCs) have implications for both physiological impacts and occupant perceptions of comfort and wellness.
+Exposure to VOCs, which can originate from electronic equipment, building materials, furniture, flooring, and cleaners, can irritate the eyes, nose, and throat, as well as causing headaches and more serious long-term effects, such as damage to the nervous system or cancer.
 Some VOCs also carry an odor, which can negatively affect perceived IEQ.

 Carbon dioxide (CO2)

-Indoor carbon dioxide levels, while certainly not a safety risk, do have consequences for building occupant comfort.
+Indoor carbon dioxide levels, while usually not a safety risk, do have consequences for building occupant comfort and workplace wellness.
 Most indoor carbon dioxide comes from people as they exhale, and in smaller and less ventilated spaces, like meeting rooms, carbon dioxide can potentially accumulate.
 At slightly elevated levels (generally above 1000 ppm), occupants may feel more drowsy and find it more difficult to concentrate.
 At higher levels (between 2500 ppm and 5000 ppm), occupants may also get a headache and feel fatigued, creating additional discomforts and distractions.

 Particulate matter